srama2512/srama2512.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a final-year Ph.D. student in the Department of Computer Science at UT Austin, advised by [Dr. Kristen Grauman](http://www.cs.utexas.edu/~grauman/).
+I completed my Ph.D. at the Department of Computer Science at UT Austin, advised by [Dr. Kristen Grauman](http://www.cs.utexas.edu/~grauman/).
 My research interests lie at the intersection of computer vision and reinforcement learning.
 My primary research has focused on learning intelligent behaviors for embodied robotic agents and AR assistants.
-More broadly, I am also interested in leveraging self-supervision for learning useful representations, both in the context of image representations and higher-level representations of 3D spaces, and learning useful priors from human behavior for enhancing embodied agents. **I am looking for full-time job opportunities.**
+More broadly, I am also interested in leveraging self-supervision for learning useful representations, both in the context of image representations and higher-level representations of 3D spaces, and learning useful priors from human behavior for enhancing embodied agents.
+I will be joining Apple for a postdoc with [Dr. Vladlen Koltun](http://vladlen.info/) in October 2023.

 Before joining UT Austin in 2017, I completed my integrated B.Tech and M.Tech in Electrical Engineering at IIT Madras.
 I was jointly advised by [Dr. Anurag Mittal](http://www.cse.iitm.ac.in/~amittal/) and [Dr. Gaurav Sharma](http://www.grvsharma.com/research.html) for my M.Tech thesis.